Red Sparrow: Casting

 Francis Lawrence presented the screenplay to Jennifer Lawrence, who accepted the part.
 She stated she admired the character and his direction, with her sole point of hesitation being the "really sexual" nature of the character.
 They met to discuss the nude scenes.
 In 2014, Jennifer Lawrence had private nude photos stolen in the iCloud leaks.
 However, she drew a distinction between the film and the leak based on her consent to the film, as opposed to the leak.
 Lawrence explained: "The insecurity and fear of being judged for getting nude, what I went through, should that dictate decisions I make for the rest of my life?"

 Matthews advised Lawrence that double agents from Russia feel "a dread of discovery, a dread of being arrested, a dread of going to prison."
-Lawrence also studied ballet for four months.
-Kurt Froman of the New York City Ballet coached her, as she had never studied ballet before, and spent four hours with her each day for five days per week.
+The role also required Lawrence to study ballet for four months.
+Kurt Froman of the New York City Ballet was brought in to coach her for a minimum of four hours each day for five days per week.
 American Ballet Theatre principal dancer Isabella Boylston acted as Lawrence's dance double.

 As a former member of the CIA, Matthews coached actor Joel Edgerton.
 Edgerton said it was difficult to consider having "an interpersonal dating-style relationship ... [and] That fact that you would have to report any of those kinds of interactions with your bosses."
 Matthias Schoenaerts and Jeremy Irons joined the cast by December 2016.